PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 refreshes remain unconditional, preserving the recursive fallback contract while making later scan-elision analysis evidence-based.

+The fallback broadcast repair now exposes a stable zero reconciliation result and replaces it with complete opt-in evidence only after a positive rewrite.
+Its complete owner counter, guard, topological refresh, and layout inference remain unchanged.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while